 Quirky and Adventurous: Los Poblanos Historic Inn and Organic Farm

-Albuquerque in Mexico offers gay, bi and trans travelers a range of wedding venues to choose from.
+Albuquerque in New Mexico offers gay, bi and trans travelers a range of wedding venues to choose from.
 Couples can hold an intimate ceremony high above the city in the magical Sandia Mountains via a hot air balloon.
 However, what’s really special is the more traditional, romantic ceremony you can have at the Los Poblanos Historic Inn and Organic Farm.

 Boasting its 25 acres of lavender and free-roaming peacocks, it’s a stunning location to become one.
 With a diverse and friendly LGBTQ+ community, your wedding guests will have no problem mingling with locals on the lively Central Avenue.